commit-live-students/fsdse-python-assignment-65/README.md

-# Write a Python program to an array converted to a float type.
+# Write a Python program to an array converted to a float type using Numpy.

 Sample output: